What is Magic Number?

 CAC Payback Period

-CAC Payback Period is the time it takes for a customer to pay back their customer acquisition costs....
+CAC Payback Period is the time it takes for a company to earn back their customer acquisition costs....

 Lifetime Value to Cost of Acquisition Ratio